DMCApps/NavigationFragment/ReadMe.md

 - Master-Detail now shows and hides the Master based on orientation
 - Master-Detail now manages fragments appropriately for a phone having only a single stack which starts at the given Master in NewInstance call.
 - Added in Example for Tabs (see git for examples).

-COMING SOON
-- Master-Detail animations for showing and hiding the master when in portrait
-- Master-Detail better handling of orientation changes and pushes for the activity to adjust it's home button as needed.

 0.0.1
 - Implementation of SingleStackNavigationManagerFragment